Compton, California: Education

 The city is served by Compton Unified School District.
 All of Compton is in CUSD, except for a small sliver of land in the Paramount Unified School District.
 The CUSD district is a participant of the FOCUS program conducted by the University of California, Irvine.
 The goals of the program are to improve mathematics and science achievement by uniting the efforts of mathematics, science, education and research library faculty and staff with educators of the school district.

 The CUSD provides public education for grades K–12.
 The district operates 24 elementary schools, eight middle schools, three high schools, and one adult school, which also serves as an alternative school.
 The district maintains five alternative learning schools.

 The four high schools of the CUSD are Centennial High School, Compton Early College High School, Dominguez High School, and Compton High School.

 The city is also served by Compton College, which offers community college courses for those planning to enter a four-year degree program, as well as those seeking further education in specific trade fields.

 The Compton Library offers adult, children's and Spanish language materials; reference services; a Literacy Center and a Homework Center; public computers with Internet access and word processing capabilities; public typewriters; and a bilingual story time every Saturday at 12:00 noon.

 Occidental's Center for Food and Justice and its Compton Farm-to-School project were featured in a segment of Life and Times, a half-hour news program on PBS member television station KCET in Los Angeles.

 Barack Obama Charter School is a kindergarten through sixth grade public charter school.

 Infrastructure

 The Los Angeles County Department of Health Services operates the South Health Center in Watts, Los Angeles, serving Compton.

-The United States Postal Service operates the Compton Post Office at 701 South Santa Fe Avenue, the Hub City Post Office at 101 South Willowbrook Avenue, and the Fashion Square Post Office at 2100 North Long Beach Boulevard.
+The United States Postal Service operates the Compton Post Office at 701 South Santa Fe Avenue, and the Hub City Post Office at 101 South Willowbrook Avenue.